 1 Pilot 3

 Most caregivers have had the thought, “I wish I could just ask the dog a question and the dog could answer me.”
-Organizations participate in Pilot 3 because the pilot offers participants the opportunity to make that “wish” a “reality”.
+Organizations participated in Pilot 3 because the pilot offered participants the opportunity to make that “wish” a “reality”.

-Pilot 3 allows each organization to request communication with 2 dogs.
-Giving Animals Voice arranges for an experienced animal communicator to conduct a separate recorded session with each of the 2 dogs.
+Pilot 3 allowed each organization to request communication with 2 dogs.
+Giving Animals Voice arranged for an experienced animal communicator to conduct a separate recorded session with each of the 2 dogs.

 • A blind dog (named Chance) was exhibiting agitation, especially at night.
 The organization asked the dog “what could they do to help him feel him more comfortable in the kennel.”
 The dog provided several suggestions which were then posted on his kennel for volunteers to see.
 See Chances story